 A. The fundamental basis for planning, scheduling, monitoring and controlling project activity.
 The schedule illustrates the interdependence of all tasks, work packages, and work units.

 101.91 SERVICE CONNECTION LATERAL

-All or any portion of a utility, including pipe, conduit, wire, cable, including pipe, conduit, wire, cable, duct, or meters, including meters between a utility distribution (or collection) line and an individual customer or customers.
+All or any portion of a utility, including pipe, conduit, wire, cable or duct, including meters between a utility distribution (or collection) line and an individual customer or customers.

 END OF SECTION 101